Psychiatry and Behavioral Medicine

 - We accept both MASC and SCARED screening tools for anxiety-related disorders, but prefer MASC.

-- Program to Enhance Attention, Regulation and Learning (PEARL)
+- Program to Enhance Attention, Regulation and Learning (PEARL) (ages 5 to 17)

-- In addition, please include your top three reasons for referral
+- All referrals to PEARL should include your top three reasons for referral, from among these:

-- After my evaluation and reviewing the patient’s Vanderbilt scales the diagnostic picture remains unclear/complex.
+- After my evaluation and reviewing the patient’s Vanderbilt scales, the diagnostic picture remains unclear/complex.

-- After my evaluation and reviewing the patient’s Vanderbilt the severity of this patient’s problems is too high to be treated in primary care.
+- After my evaluation and reviewing the patient’s Vanderbilt, the severity of this patient’s problems is too high to be treated in primary care.

-- After optimizing medication the patient is still in need of other treatment approaches (e.g., behavior therapy) to address impairments.
+- After optimizing medication, the patient is still in need of other treatment approaches (e.g., behavior therapy) to address impairments.

-- After optimizing medication symptoms and/or impairments have persisted or worsened.
+- After optimizing medication, symptoms and/or impairments have persisted or worsened.